 ICSE Class 10 Chemistry Syllabus is provided here in detail.
-Syllabus provides an overview of the topics which students have to study throughout the academic year.
+The syllabus contains an overview of the topics which students have to study throughout the academic year.
 It also helps ICSE Class 10 students in planning their studies in an organised way.
 The syllabus is prepared by the council and contains the complete detail on course structure and subtopics related to Chemistry subject.
-The syllabus created by the ICSE board will help in building the concepts for the next class and for engineering & medical entrance exams.
+The syllabus created by the ICSE board will help in building the concepts for the next class and engineering & medical entrance exams.

 Given below the detailed syllabus of ICSE Class 10 Chemistry along with the practical syllabus mentioned in it.
 Students can download ICSE Syllabus for Class 10 PDF by clicking on the link below.

 Chemistry exam pattern for ICSE Class 10 will give an overview of the exact question paper pattern and marks distribution.
 It will help students to understand the essential topics that need to be prepared effectively.
 Students should go through the exam pattern before starting their preparation.

 ICSE Class 10 Chemistry (Theory Paper )Exam Pattern

 There is one paper of 2 hours duration of 80 marks and Internal Assessment of practical work carrying 20 marks.
 The paper is divided into two sections: Section I (40 marks) and Section B (40 marks).
 Section I (compulsory) contains short answer questions on the entire syllabus.
 Section II contains six questions.
 Students are required to answer any four of these six questions.

 |ICSE Class 10 Chemistry Paper Pattern (2 Hrs)|